Just Married (1934 film)

 The film's sets were designed by the art director Guido Fiorini.
-It was shot at the Cines Studios in Rome.

 Synopsis

-A newly-married couple from a small town near Como take advantage of a government policy offering new couples a honeymoon in the capital Rome.
+A newly married couple from a small town near Como take advantage of a government policy offering new couples a honeymoon in the capital Rome.
 They enjoy a series of misadventures, and struggle to understand the ways of the city's inhabitants.
 In one of the most celebrated scenes they win a thoroughbred racehorse which they then have to navigate through the city's traffic.